thomasgredig/RAWdataR/README.md

 ## Naming Convention

-RAW data filenames must be **unique** and the content cannot be altered.
-The filenames cannot be changed since graphing routines may rely on their unique data filenames.
-All data fiels must be in non-proprietary formats, if not, then a second file with the converted text or ASCII format content needs to be saved as well.
+In order to achieve scientifically reproducible data, we shall follow the follow principles: (a) RAW data filenames must be **unique** and the content cannot be altered, (b) the filenames cannot be changed since graphing routines may rely on their unique data filenames, (c) all data files must be in non-proprietary formats, if not, then a second file with the converted text or ASCII format content needs to be saved as well.
 All data files should have the following format:

-  Date_Project_Initials_Tool_Sample_RunInfo.csv
+>  Date_Project_Initials_Tool_Sample_RunInfo.csv

-All files are in the same folder (no sub-folders).
+(d) all files are in the same folder (no sub-folders).
 The RAW folder has a flat structrure.

 The **date** is in `yyyymmdd` format and represents the date of the data collection start.
 The **project string** is assigned by the project manager and the initials are from the person collecting data.

 **Tools** are short strings and represent the machine taking the data, see [Tool List](https://github.com/thomasgredig/MSthesis-Guidelines).

 Each **sample** should have a unique name, generally starting witht he initials of the person, and following the date of sample creation.
 If more than 1 data collection is made in one day, then **RunInfo** is added to discriminate or to add more description to the RAW data file.

 ## Example